sipeed/MaixPy-v1/build.md

 If you have copied toolchain to `/opt`, just use default.

-Or you can custom your toolchain path by
+Or you can customsize your toolchain path by

 ```
 python3 project.py --toolchain /opt/kendryte-toolchain/bin --toolchain-prefix riscv64-unknown-elf- config